 Halifax hosts its first annual Pride March with 75 marchers, several marchers disguise themselves with paper bag masks for fear of losing their jobs.

-Nova Scotia People with AIDS Coaloition (NSPWAC) is formed.
+Nova Scotia People with AIDS Coalition (NSPWAC) is formed.
 The first AIDS Vigil is held in Halifax.

 Svend Robinson comes out as a gay man, making him Canada’s first openly gay M.P.
 He will go on to win re-election until his retirement from federal politics.

 Kids in the Hall debuts on TV.
-Openly gay cast member Scott Thompson’s character Buddy Cole, as well as the ensemble sketch The Steps, will (along with CodCo) provide regular, popular portyrayals of LGBT characters on Canadian TV for years to come.
+Openly gay cast member Scott Thompson’s character Buddy Cole, as well as the ensemble sketch The Steps, will (along with CodCo) provide regular, popular portrayals of LGBT characters on Canadian TV for years to come.

 1990 (NS Flag)